Aiman-Abdullah/How-to-improve-building-deploying-time-in-GitHub-Action/README.md

 # Strapi application

-Recently, I have worked with more than one case where customers were having concern if there is any way to decrease Build/deploy time on GitHub Action.
+Recently, I have worked with more than one case where customers were wondering if there is any way to decrease Build/deploy time on GitHub Action.
 The time was quite large for building / deploying to Azure App service.
-And, Total files were large enough.
+And, Total files were large enough (Please see the snapshoot below)
+Note: the time spending was more than 1 hour.

 ![image](https://user-images.githubusercontent.com/32886468/150437881-121043d5-6c4e-42c4-9135-69c7bafae536.png)